 AA1.
 Number and percent of waiver openings distributed equitably across all geographic areas covered by the waiver using criteria identified in Appendix B-3.
 If it is discovered that an error in calculation was made, the Department will revise the distribution accordingly to reflect the correct calculation.
+In addition, ODP will initiate actions as needed to resolve any outstanding issues with AE performance using the methodology outlined in the AE Operating Agreement.

 AA2.
-ODP reviews on a bi-weekly basis reports for individuals added to Intent to Enroll status (individuals who are in the process of being enrolled in the Waiver) to ensure that eligible applicants having an emergency need for services or who have been identified as being in reserved capacity status receive preference in waiver enrollment.
+Number and percent of eligible applicants having an emergency need or who have been identified as being in reserved capacity status who receive preference in waiver enrollment.
+ODP reviews on a quarterly basis reports for individuals added to Intent to Enroll status (individuals who are in the process of being enrolled in the Waiver) to ensure that eligible applicants having an emergency need for services or who have been identified as being in reserved capacity status receive preference in waiver enrollment.
 For any individual who does not have emergency status on the waiting list or has not been identified as being in reserved capacity status, ODP reviews the record and/or contacts the AE to determine if the eligible applicant meets emergency criteria or reserved capacity status.
-The AE is instructed to update the record as necessary and appropriate.
+If it is discovered that an eligible applicant has not been identified to receive preference in waiver enrollment, the AE is instructed to update the record as necessary and appropriate.
 If ODP determines that the individual does not meet emergency or reserved capacity status criteria, ODP will provide technical assistance/training to the AE regarding ODP's waiver enrollment policies.
 An AE that continues to fail to make the required corrections or updates to the record or to violate waiver enrollment policies will be suspended from making waiver enrollment decisions for a period of 90 days unless otherwise sanctioned by ODP.
 All requests for enrollment during the suspension period will be processed through an ODP Regional Office.
+In addition, ODP will initiate actions as needed to resolve any outstanding issues with AE performance using the methodology outlined in the AE Operating Agreement.

 AA3.
 Number and percent of waiver participants issued fair hearing and appeal rights in accordance with policies and procedures.
-Through ODP's QA&I Process, ODP determines if participants in the sample were issued rights to fair hearing and appeals when the participant was determined likely to require ICF/ID or ICF/ORC level of care (for participants enrolled within the last twelve months) and at the time of a service change (if a service was reduced, suspended, terminated or denied).
-If ODP does not locate documentation to substantiate that due process rights were issued in the above circumstances, ODP will instruct the AE to locate missing documentation or, when not available, provide written notification of due process rights to the participant/surrogate.
-The information is recorded in HCSIS or the service plan Signature Page is completed where applicable with a note acknowledging that the notification is late.
-If a participant's record indicates more than one instance in which notification that includes an explanation for each instance late.
+On an annual basis, ODP determines if waiver participants in the sample were issued fair hearing and appeal rights by the AE when the participant was determined likely to require ICF/ID or ICF/ORC level of care or when the AE makes a determination to deny, suspend, terminate or reduce services.
+If ODP does not locate documentation to substantiate that fair hearing and appeal rights were issued in the above circumstance, ODP will instruct the AE to locate missing documentation or, when not available, provide written notification of fair hearing and appeal rights to the participant/surrogate.
 The AE is expected to document remediation actions and submit the documentation to ODP within 30 days.
+In addition, ODP will initiate actions as needed to resolve any outstanding issues with AE performance using the methodology outlined in the AE Operating Agreement.